ethanuppal/marlin/book/src/verilog/quickstart.md

 In this tutorial, we'll setup a SystemVerilog project and test our code with Marlin.
 You can find the full source code for this tutorial [here](https://github.com/ethanuppal/marlin/tree/main/examples/verilog-project) (see in particular the `simple_test.rs` file).
-We won't touch on the advanced aspects or features; the goal is just to provide a simple overview sufficient to get started.
+We won't touch on the advanced aspects or features; the goal is just to provide a simple overfiew sufficient to get started.

 ## Part 1: The Basics